Mark-zjtang/MIMO-VLA/README.md

 * Our code is mainly based on [alpaca-lora](https://github.com/tloen/alpaca-lora?tab=readme-ov-file) and [EGADS](https://github.com/Mark-zjtang/EGADS), to which we express our gratitude.

 ## 6.References
-* If you find this open source or paper release useful, please reference in your paper:
+* If you find this open source or paper release useful, please cite it in your paper:
 ```
 @misc{tang2025vlascdvisuallanguageaction,
       title={VLASCD: A Visual Language Action Model for Simultaneous Chatting and Decision Making},